Jonica Booth: Television career

 Booth, going by the nickname "Blu" starred in the twelfth season of Oxygen Network's hit reality television series Bad Girls Club.
 During her time on the show she was involved in a love triangle with fellow cast members Aysia Garza and Raesha Clanton.
 She guest appeared in the finale episode of the fourteenth season of the show alongside fellow season 12 cast member Loren Jordan.
 She co-hosted the Making it to the Mansion casting special for the fifteenth season alongside former bad girls; Camilla Poindexter, Jasmine Carter, Jelaminah Lanier and Tanisha Thomas.

 Booth worked in Atlanta, Georgia before moving to Los Angeles, California to start acting and comedy classes.
 In 2022 she starred in HBO Max's television series Rap Sh!t.
 Her initial audition for the series was unsuccessful, she was given a second opportunity to audition for the series after she directly contacted the casting director through Instagram.
 In 2023 she starred in an episode of Peacock's original series Mrs. Davis.
+In 2026, it was announced Booth was cast in the Snoop Dogg upcoming biopic, Snoop.